Disney World In November (2025)

 • Blizzard Beach opens / Typhoon Lagoon closes early November

 This schedule is subject to change (and Disney only announces specific dates about a month in advance, in any case).
-Most recently, Disney confirmed that Typhoon Lagoon will reopen on March 17, 2024.
-Blizzard Beach will begin its annual refurbishment closure on that same day.
-This means we expect November to be split between the two water parks.
+Most recently, Disney confirmed that Blizzard Beach will reopen on November 4, 2024.
+Typhoon Lagoon will begin its annual refurbishment closure on that same day.
+This means the bulk of the month will be Blizzard Beach only, but the first three days will be Typhoon Lagoon only.

 We also expect Blizzard Beach to get some holiday touches beginning mid-November.
 Here’s a look at the 2022 holiday theming, which returned in 2023.